How Does Fasting Affect Weight Loss?

 Fasting and Calorie Reduction

 Fasting, in essence, creates a calorie deficit.
-When you abstain from food for a period, your body dips into stored energy reserves (glycogen and fat) to fuel itself.
+When you fast, your body uses stored energy (glycogen and fat) for fuel.
 This calorie deficit can lead to weight loss, similar to what happens with calorie restriction in traditional diets.

 Weight Loss Potential

 Studies show that fasting can be effective for weight loss in the short term.
-Research suggests it can be as effective as calorie restriction for weight loss over a period of months.
-However, long-term studies are ongoing to determine the effectiveness and safety of fasting for sustained weight loss.
+Studies suggest it’s as effective as calorie restriction for weight loss over months.
+Long-term effectiveness and safety are still being studied.

 Different Fasting Methods